 Total = $1,155 approximately for 150 lycra chair covers

 Hire 150 x Tiffany chairs @ $11 = $1,650

 Average delivery cost = $750

 Total = $2,400

 Clearly, the chair cover rental costs less - but do you want your corporate event to look like a wedding?

 Before you commit to selecting your venue, check out their chairs.

+Enjoyed this?
 Discover why delivery hire fees aren't the same as Harvey Norman delivery fees.